YixFeng/Block-Map-Based-Localization/README.md

 roslaunch block_localization run_m2dgr.launch
 ```
 *Remarks:*
-Since BM-Loc is a map-based localization method, you need to give the directory where maps are stored.
+Since BM-Loc is a map-based localization method, you need to provide the directory where maps are stored.
 Edit the parameter `globalmap_dir` in `config/*.yaml` files.

 ## Citation